GoogleCloudPlatform/gcpdiag/website/content/en/runbook/steps/lb/analyze-unhealthy-health-check-log.md

 {success_criteria}

-Please investigate the configuration of your application to ensure it aligns with these health check expectations.
+Investigate the configuration of the application to ensure it aligns with these health check expectations.

-If you intend to check a different endpoint or expect a different response, adjust the health check settings accordingly.
+If a different endpoint should be checked or a different response is expected, adjust the health check settings accordingly.